Matúš Rusnák

-Matúš Rusnák (born 19 December 1999) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina as a midfielder.
+Matúš Rusnák (born 19 December 1999) is a Slovak professional footballer who currently plays for Baník Ostrava.

 Club career

 MŠK Žilina

 Rusnák made his Fortuna Liga debut for Žilina at OMS Arena against Senica on 8 August 2020.
 He came on in the 76th minute to replace Dávid Ďuriš with Žilina already two up following goals by Ďuriš and Jakub Paur.
 While on pitch, he witnessed two further goals by Vahan Bichakhchyan, cementing Žilina's 0:4 win in the first round fixture.
 By the end of the year, he had appeared in all 18 season's league fixtures of Žilina.

 International career

 Rusnák was first recognised as an alternate broader squad member for the senior Slovak national team by Štefan Tarkovič on 28 September 2021 ahead of two 2022 FIFA World Cup qualifiers against Russia and Croatia.
 When Štefan Tarkovič was replaced by Francesco Calzona in the summer of 2022, Rusnák immediately got into the shortlisted 27-man squad although he did not make an appearance in the two fixtures.
 In November, he also penetrated the 27-man squad although he was initially listed as an alternate, but following Michal Tomič's unavailability he was returned to the team.
 For December prospective national players' training camp, Rusnák was only listed as an alternate once again.